oscal-compass/community/MEMBERSHIP.md

 To become a project Member, you must meet the following requirements:

 * You have made **multiple contributions** to the project or community.
-Contributions may include, but are not limited to:
+Contributions must include, but are not limited to:
   * Authoring or reviewing PRs on GitHub with at least **one merged (substantial) PR**.
 The PR(s) must demonstrate an ongoing and active commitment, for example:
-    * A single issue that has taken several weeks of driving consensus
+    * A single issue that has taken several weeks of driving consensus.
-    * A larger number of smaller PRs over several weeks to months
+    * A larger number of smaller PRs over several weeks to months.
-    * A smaller number of complex or technical PRs that required working with community members to resolve an issue
+    * A smaller number of complex or technical PRs that required working with community members to resolve an issue.
   * Filing or commenting on issues on GitHub.
   * Contributing to community discussion, for example, meetings or on Slack.
 * You have been sponsored by **two Maintainers**. **Note the following requirements for sponsors**: